Colin Trevorrow On Losing Star Wars And ‘Idiot Men Saying Stupid Shit’

 Colin Trevorrow has had a, let’s say, interesting last three years.
 In 2015, after directing the indie hit Safety Not Guaranteed, he directed Jurassic World, which grossed $1.6 billion worldwide.
 Soon after, he was tapped to direct Star Wars: Episode IX and then … things started falling apart.

 First, Trevorrow was asked on Twitter if he thought a woman could have been hired to direct Jurassic World.
 His response went over poorly.
-Especially the part that read, “female directors in our industry are not interested in doing a piece of studio business for its own sake.
+Especially the part that read, “many female directors in our industry are not interested in doing a piece of studio business for its own sake.
 These filmmakers have clear voices and stories to tell that don’t necessarily involve superheroes or spaceships or dinosaurs.”
 Soon after, he gave an interview in which he said it hurt his feelings that he was being used as an example of white male privilege.
 Regardless if his feelings were hurt or not, Trevorrow knows that his own statements became a prime example of white male privilege.
 He’s had a lot of time to think about why.

 And then it got worse: the reviews for his low budget film, The Book of Henry, were not kind.
 And then he lost Star Wars, replaced by the director of The Force Awakens, J.J.
 Abrams.
 Trevorrow said he’d be lying if none of this affected him.
 He felt it personally and he felt it at home with his wife and kids.